 The factor $\frac{1}{2}$ appears to account for the two boundaries.

-The data from this method is presented as red squares in Fig.~\ref{fig:comparing_renyi}.
+The data from this method are presented as red squares in Fig.~\ref{fig:comparing_renyi}.
 To obtain the data, we ran the circuits on the IBM quantum computers named \texttt{montreal} and \texttt{hanoi}.
-On \texttt{montreal} each circuit ran $42$ times in succession with $\num{32000}$ shots each run, giving the equivalent data of a run with $\num{1344000}$ shots.
-On \texttt{hanoi}, each circuit ran $14$ times in succession with $\num{100000}$ runs shots per run, giving data equivalent to a run with $\num{1400000}$ shots.
-We did this procedure four times on \texttt{montreal} and twice on \texttt{hanoi}; the average of the six results is the data presented in Fig.~\ref{fig:comparing_renyi}, the errorbars show the standard error of the mean.
+On \texttt{montreal}, each circuit ran $42$ times in succession with $\num{32000}$ shots each run, giving the equivalent data of a run with $\num{1344000}$ shots.
+On \texttt{hanoi}, each circuit ran $14$ times in succession with $\num{100000}$ shots per run, giving data equivalent to a run with $\num{1400000}$ shots.
+We did this procedure four times on \texttt{montreal} and twice on \texttt{hanoi}; the average of the six results is presented in Fig.~\ref{fig:comparing_renyi}; the error bars show the standard error of the mean.

 Again, we corrected the raw data from the quantum computer for readout errors~\cite{qiskit} and global depolarizing errors~\cite{Vovrosh2021} with the same methods as before.
-Eq.~\eqref{eq:perturbed_exp} for the correction of global depolarizing errors becomes
+Equation~\eqref{eq:perturbed_exp} for the correction of global depolarizing errors becomes

-from which we can calculate $p$ for $g=0.1$ and then are able to correct the data for all data points with $g>0.1$.
+from which we can calculate $p$ for $g=0.1$ and then can correct the data for all data points with $g>0.1$.